2016-2017 Essay Contest

-The University of St. Thomas Philosophy Department is pleased to announce its eighth annual student essay contest.
+The University of St. Thomas Philosophy Department is pleased to announce its ninth annual student essay contest.

-The authors of the three best submissions will receive the Thomas D. Sullivan Medal in Philosophy and a “Tom and Ginny Sullivan Scholarship” -- $1000, $500, or $100 applied to Spring 2016 UST tuition bills.
+The authors of the three best submissions will receive the Thomas D. Sullivan Medal in Philosophy and a cash prize -- $500, $300, or $200 for 1st, 2nd, or 3rd place, respectively.

 Winners will also have the opportunity to present their winning papers publicly at the last philosophy department colloquium of the year.

 - Only current UST undergraduate students are eligible.

 - Each student may submit only one essay per year.

 - The paper may be on any philosophical topic.

 - The paper may not be more than 3500 words in length.